Volcanic passive margin: Development of transitional crust

 Continued extension leads to accelerated igneous activity, including repeated eruptions.
 Repeated eruptions form a thick sequence of lava beds that can reach a combined thickness of up to 20 km.
 These beds are identified on seismic refraction sections as seaward dipping reflectors.
-It is important to note that the early phase of volcanic activity is not limited to the production of basalts.
+The early phase of volcanic activity is not limited to the production of basalts.
 Rhyolite and other felsic rocks can also be found in these zones.

 Continued extension with volcanic activity forms transitional crust, welding ruptured continent to nascent ocean floor.
 Volcanic beds cover the transition from thinned continental crust to oceanic crust.
 Also occurring during this phase is the formation of high velocity seismic zones under the thinned continental crust and the transitional crust.
 These zones are identified by typical seismic velocities between 7.2 and 7.7 km/s and are usually interpreted as layers of mafic to ultramafic rocks that have underplated the transitional crust.

 Asthenospheric upwelling leads to the formation of a mid-ocean ridge and new oceanic crust progressively separates the once-conjoined rift halves.
 Continued volcanic eruptions spread lava flows across transitional crust and onto oceanic crust.
 Due to the high rate of magmatic activity the new oceanic crust forms much thicker than typical oceanic crust.
 Some have theorized that the copious amounts of volcanic material also lead to the formation of oceanic plateaus at this time.